chiedolabs/flashpoint/README.md

 Create a project

+- The first step is that you create template heroku apps for each of your apps to inherit from.
+You don't want to use the production heroku app as the parent app (template).
-- You can create a project by creating an ~/.flashpoint/projects/<PROJECTNAME>.json file (eg. ~/.flashpoint/projects/example.json)
+- You can then create a project by creating an ~/.flashpoint/projects/<PROJECTNAME>.json file (eg. ~/.flashpoint/projects/example.json)
 - Use the content in [the example config](./example-config.json) as a starting point.

 ## <div id="c">Using the tool</div>